EnterpriseDB/edb-ansible/roles/install_dbserver/README.md

 Dependencies
 ------------

-The edb.postgres.install role does not have any dependencies on any other roles.
+The install_dbserver role does not have any dependencies on any other roles.

 Hosts file content
 ----------------